5 Ways to Deal with a Competitive Coworker

 4. Build an Alliance

-When dealing with this competitive co-worker and others in my career, I’ve realized I have two options, I can clash with them, or I can figure out how to work with them.
-This is where workplace strategic alliances come in.
+When dealing with this competitive coworkers in my career, I’ve realized I have three options: clash with them, avoid them, or figure out how to work with them.
+Working with someone you don’t completely align with is what I call a strategic alliance.
 Though it’s easier to build an alliance with someone you get along with, it might be even more important to do this with people you don’t.
 If you can find a common cause, goal, or interest (even just one), you can figure out ways to work together, rather than against each other.

 You might initiate a conversation with, “Halley, I know we’ve had some challenges at work in the past, and I’d like to start again.
 Would you be open to meeting up for a coffee?”